Lowndes County is named for William Lowndes, who was a South Carolina lawyer, planter, United States representative and vice presidential candidate.

 Contractor: Algernon Blair

 Description: The building faces south and is a three story buff colored brick and concrete structure.
 The building is located on landscaped grounds in the center of Valdosta.
 The south front has a large portico supported by four large columns rising to a pediment at the roof line.
 There is a balustrade around the roof.
 On each corner are small domes.
-In the center of the roof is a large octagonal dome with a higher octagonal dome and topped by a small cupola.
-An addition was designed by architect Joe E Bright and constructed in 1962.
-The addition was later demolished.
-The building was remodeled in 1992.
+In the center of the roof is a large octagonal dome with a higher octagonal dome and topped by a small lantern.
+In the interior are marble and iron staircases and marble floors and marble wainscoting.
+Some pressed metal ceilings remain in the stairwells.
+The building was remodeled in 1892.

 See: The architect Frank Pierce Milburn of Washington, DC.